salman-abedin/tide/README.md

 ![](preview.gif)

-# tide: A minimal Transmission CLI Client
+# tide: A minimal Transmission CLI client

 tide is a minimal TUI for the BitTorrent client [Transmission](https://transmissionbt.com/).